mirage/mirage-www/tmpl/blog/functoria.md

 It is also possible to compute on keys before giving them to `if_impl`, combining multiple keys in order to compute a value, and so on.
 The documentation for the API is located in the `Mirage.Key` module and various examples are available in [mirage][] and [mirage-skeleton][].

-Switching keys opens various possibilities, for example a `generic_stack` combinator is now implemented in mirage that will switch between socket stack, direct stack with dhcp and direct stack with static ip, depending on command line arguments.
+Switching keys opens various possibilities, for example a `generic_stack` combinator is now implemented in mirage that will switch between socket stack, direct stack with DHCP and direct stack with static IP, depending on command line arguments.

 ## Drawing unikernels